oriolgual/reefpoints/README.md

 ---
 ```

+* Make sure publish is true, otherwise your blog post will not appear
 * Place a new line underneath this meta data, and paste your content
 * Scroll to the bottom, adding a commit message summary in the present
   tense `Adds my awesome blog post`